thomasdenney/FAQ/README.md

 ###Can I write an app for the Apple Watch in Objective-C?

 Yes.
-Before the Apple Watch a lot of people had suggested online that WatchKit would be Swift only, but it most certainly isn't.
-You can use Objective-C or Swift to write your Watch app.
+Before WatchKit was launched it was rumoured that it was Swift only, but to date (August 2015) all Apple frameworks work in Objective-C.

 ##Cloud and Web

 ###Should I use iCloud Core Data?

 A few years ago the answer was absolutely not.
-Since iOS 7 Apple has hugely improved the quality of the APIs used for syncing data.
-If you have a simple data model that isn't going to get shared between users that you want to sync between devices then Core Data is a very good choice. [objc.io has a great guide to get you started](http://www.objc.io/issue-10/icloud-core-data.html).
+Since iOS 7 Apple has made the API more stable and reliable.
+If you have a simple data model you want to sync between devices then Core Data is a good choice. [objc.io has a great guide to get you started](http://www.objc.io/issue-10/icloud-core-data.html).

 ###Should I use CloudKit?

-CloudKit is a bit different to iCloud Core Data.
-The benefits of CloudKit is that you get access to a NoSQL-style database, binary data storage and the ability to share data between users.
-Another very cool feature is that it can send notifications *automatically* to users based on the results of data queries that run in the cloud.
-In order to use CloudKit your user will have to a web connection because nothing is cached locally.
+CloudKit operates differently iCloud Core Data.
+The benefits of CloudKit are that you get access to a NoSQL-style database, binary data storage, and the ability to share data between users.
+Additionally CloudKit can send notifications to users based on the results of data queries that run in the cloud.
+In order to use CloudKit your user will need an Internet connection because data isn't stored locally.

 ###Should I use Parse?